Approximate Border Location

 Routes and Transportation

 From Shalamcheh, taxis or buses to Khorramshahr cost 3 dollars for 30 minutes, connecting to Basra in 1 hour for 5 to 10 dollars.
 No direct public transport crosses the border; arrange taxis at the checkpoint.
 From Basra, buses reach Baghdad in 6 hours for 15 dollars.
-The Shalmja railway, still under construction, may enhance links in the future.
+The Shalmja railway, under development, may enhance links in the future.
 Roads are flat but dusty, offering views of marshlands and oil fields.
 Summer heat or winter floods can slow travel, so check conditions.
 Avoid unofficial taxis near Basra, as overcharges up to 20 dollars are reported for short trips.

 Travel Tips and Scam Warnings

 Always carry your passport and visa, as Iraqi officials closely inspect documents.
 Border money changers offer poor rates; use ATMs in Basra or Khorramshahr for Iraqi dinar or Iranian rial.
 Fake pilgrim guides may charge 10 dollars for shrine tours; book through official agencies in Basra.
 Pickpocketing is reported during pilgrimage seasons, especially Arbaeen.
 Avoid sharing personal details with unofficial agents to prevent scams.
-Check U.S. Embassy travel advisories for updates on regional tensions and safety risks.
+Check embassy travel advisories for updates on regional tensions and safety risks.

 Cultural and Economic Significance